Patrick Doyle is a classically trained composer. He graduated from the Royal Scottish Academy of Music in 1975, where he was made a Fellow in 2001.

 Patrick scored ‘Rise of the Planet of the Apes’ for Fox Studios, and ‘Brave’ for Disney/Pixar, for which he was subsequently awarded Best Original Composition for Film at the International Music and Sound Awards.
 In addition, Patrick completed a score for the silent movie ‘IT’ starring Clara Bow, commissioned by The Syracuse Film Festival, which received its world premiere at the Syracuse historic Landmark Theatre in October 2013.
 His score was recently performed in Glasgow at the Royal Concert Hall by young students of the Royal Conservatoire of Scotland Junior Orchestra as part of a pioneering music education programme for the International Society for Music Education (ISME)

-In 2015, Patrick completed work on the music for Walt Disney’s live action version of ‘Cinderella’, directed by Branagh and marking their eleventh film collaboration to date.
-Patrick also completed recording a solo piano album, made up of a collection of his film scores to date, which was released by Varese Sarabande in July 2015.
+In 2015, Patrick completed work on the music for Walt Disney’s live action version of ‘Cinderella’, directed by Branagh.
+Patrick also recorded a solo piano album, made up of a collection of his film scores to date, which was released by Varese Sarabande in July 2015.
 In 2016 Patrick completed the scores for the remake of Scottish classic ‘Whisky Galore!’ and Amma Asante’s ‘A United Kingdom’, starring Rosamund Pike and David Oyelowo.
-Most recently, Patrick completed the score for ‘Sgt Stubby: An American Hero’ and Twentieth Century Fox’s ‘Murder On The Orient Express’, and ‘All Is True’, directed by and starring Kenneth Branagh for Sony Picture Classics.
+In 2018 Patrick composed the scores for ‘Sgt Stubby: An American Hero’, Twentieth Century Fox’s ‘Murder On The Orient Express’, and ‘All Is True’, directed by and starring Kenneth Branagh for Sony Picture Classics.
 Most recently, Patrick composed the original score for Walt Disney Studios Motion Pictures film ‘Artemis Fowl’ and is currently scoring ‘Death on the Nile’ for 20th Century Studios.